biocodellc/ontology-data-pipeline/README.md

     This step uses the [ontopilot](https://github.com/stuckyb/ontopilot) project to perform inferencing using the [Plant Phenology Ontology](https://github.com/PlantPhenoOntology/ppo)

-4. RDF2CSV
+4. Rdf2Csv

     This step takes the provided [sparql query](#fetch_reasoned.sparql) and generates csv files for each file outputted by in the Reasoning step.
 If no sparql query is found, then this step is skipped.

-## Data loader
+5. Data Loading

-This cli is used for loading reasoned data into elasticsearch and/or blazegraph.
+    This is a separate cli used for loading reasoned data into elasticsearch and/or blazegraph.

     `loader.loader` is the main entry point for the application. `loader.py` is a convince wrapper script for running the app from the source tree.

-1. Uploading
+    * Uploading

-    TODO flesh this out
         1. BlazeGraph
         2. ElasticSearch

 ## Dependencies